michaelw-0615/Application-of-NLX-LLM-RAG/reports/naive_rag.md

 # Step 2: Naive RAG Implementation and Code Documentation

 ## Overview
-The purpose of this step is to design and implement a naive RAG pipeline that serves as the basis for later stages of advanced RAG features.
+The purpose of this step is to design and implement a vanilla RAG pipeline that serves as the basis for later stages of advanced RAG features.
 Such a pipeline should be able to perform text data reading from the source dataset, text-based chunking, text embedding, data insertion, OpenAI API call, query and answer generation.

 ## Dependencies and Environment
 ### Packages